08 – PITCH DECK FINANCIALS SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 Pitch Deck Financials Slide – Why Important?

-See the image associated with this article to see an example of a suitable slide.
+Please look at the image associated with this article for an example of a suitable slide.

 Pitch Deck Financials Slide – What’s Your Story?

-So, what do you say while your Financial Slide is visible?
-Remember, you have 45-60 seconds.
-Numbers for most tend to be boring.
+So, what do you think you could say while your financial slide is visible?
+Remember, you have 45–60 seconds.
+Numbers, for most, tend to be boring.
 They will typically be dug into in detail on a “Second Date,” so stay in shallow water now.

-Investors only want to know a few economic numbers on a “First Date.”
-One, how fast is your Revenue and Customer base growing?
-Two, how fast are your Expenses and Headcount increasing?
-Three, what’s the date when you are profitable?
+Investors only want to know a few economic numbers on a “first date.”
+One, how fast are your revenue and customer base growing?
+Two, how fast are your expenses and headcount increasing?
+Third, what’s the date when you are profitable?
 Address these three and leave the others for post-presentation Q&A. Allow me to share one pitch example.

-“Our financials show we are currently doubling our Revenue and Customer base every quarter and expect that to continue.
+“Our financials show we are doubling our revenue and customer base every quarter, and we expect that to continue.
 With this next investment in our company, we can continue this growth over the next 12 months.
-Our Expenses are leveling even as we grow the top line.
-We expect to have our first month of profitability in November of this year.”.
+Our expenses are leveling even as we grow the top line.
+We expect our first month of profitability in November of this year.”.
 Wow!
 You’ve painted a tremendous financial story and addressed the critical business points in under a minute.
-Well done!
+Well, we are done!

 Conclusion

 So, I suspect many of you were surprised concerning the importance of the Pitch Deck Financials Slide.
-If you’re starting you create your first investor presentation, congratulations!
-You’re going to be starting on the right foot if you follow my recommendations above.
-Go back and look at your Financials slide and apply what you’ve learned above.
-If possible, you should wait to read the remainder of the series before you present again.
-I can almost promise you a better reaction from your audience.
+If you’re starting to create your first investor presentation, congratulations!
+You will be starting on the right foot if you follow my recommendations above.
+You can go back and look at your financial slide and apply what you’ve learned above.
+You should wait to read the remainder of the series before you present it again.
+I can promise you a better reaction from your audience.

 100% FREE GOOGLE PAGE RANK ANALYSIS